maester365/maester/website/docs/automation/azure-devops.md

 If you’re unable to use more advanced options like certificates stored in Azure Key Vault, which need an Azure subscription, there’s also guidance available for using client secrets.

-- **Workload identity federation** uses OpenID Connect (OIDC) to authenticate with Microsoft Entra protected resources without using secrets.
+- <IIcon icon="gravity-ui:nut-hex" height="18" /> **Workload identity federation** (recommended) uses OpenID Connect (OIDC) to authenticate with Microsoft Entra protected resources without using secrets.
-- **Client secret** uses a secret to authenticate with Microsoft Entra protected resources.
+- <IIcon icon="material-symbols:password" height="18" /> **Client secret** uses a secret to authenticate with Microsoft Entra protected resources.

 <Tabs>
   <TabItem value="wif" label="Workload identity federation (recommended)" default>